-- Take all of your income into account.
+- Take all your income into consideration.
 Alimony and child support payments can factor into your regular income.

 2. Improve Your Credit Score

 Creditworthiness is an important factor when applying for a mortgage.
 It’s often measured by your credit score, a three-digit number that represents how trustworthy you are as a borrower.
 Though there are many different scoring models, lenders usually look at your FICO score.
-It’s based on the information contained in your credit reports, such as account balances and payment history.
+FICO scores are based on the information contained in your credit reports, such as account balances and payment history.

 The higher the score, the better credit you have.
 If you want to know where you stand, some banks and credit card companies allow customers to get their monthly FICO scores at no additional cost.